JamesESS/whento/README.md

 There were a few browser incompatibilities between browsers and edge cases with certain mobile devices not styling correctly.
 It showed the importance of rigourous testing and avoiding the *'it works on my machine'* menatility.
 ## Future Improvements
 ***
+I'm sure there's more that could be done to make sure everybody can easily use & navigate our webpage.
+It will be intresting to come back and look at how the accessibility can be improved once we've learnt more.